 Film Studies - Research

 We offer graduate research programmes in both critical and creative practice.
-These are designed for students who wish to conduct research into historical and/or broader theoretical issues in film, media, and screen cultures, or those who are interested in pursuing their PhD qualification through creative research.
-We encourage cross-disciplinary projects, especially those involving other areas within the School of Arts, English, and Languages.
+These are designed for students who wish to conduct research into historical and/or broader theoretical issues in film, media, and screen cultures, or those who are interested in pursuing their PhD qualification through practice research.

-There are three Programme routes:
+There are two Programme routes:

 • PhD in Film and Visual Studies (Critical Practice): This route offers students the opportunity to undertake advanced, original research in one of our current areas of specialisation, for example: animation studies; British cinema and television; censorship and regulation; documentary; film and sound; impact of new screen technologies; political film; screen industries; and world and comparative film studies.